-TINC adopts a diversified investment policy, holding participations in public and private infrastructure and through both equity and debt instruments.
-At the end of the past financial year, 30 June 2018, the investment portfolio of TINC includes 17 participations with a market value of € 243,4 million.
-Together, these portfolio companies have realized over € 3 billion of infrastructure.
+TINC adopts a diversified investment policy, holding participations in companies active in public and private infrastructure and through both equity and debt instruments.
+At the end of the past financial year, 30 June 2019, the investment portfolio of TINC includes 18 participations with a market value of € 267,1 million.